top of page

 "It has been said that form follows function.
 Thus, the best architecture results from function that becomes the creative force behind the form.
 This is the essence of organic, minimalist design.
 The built environment has to respond to its natural environment and complement it.
 For the designer to produce the best architecture, he must successfully address the critical, ever present challenge of dealing with the convergence of art and sciences.
 The artist arranges all functional elements of the built environment in an aesthetically pleasing manner, while meeting all the practical needs of the inhabitants and users of the creative work."—Lawrence Bowen

-"Architecture is the interruption of natural space for an intended purpose.
-It should have the least amount of impact on its environment.
-In fact, ideally, it should responsively complement its environment."Lawrence Bowen
+"The built environment is a dynamic processboth an interruption and a disruption of its surrounding environmentthat reflects humanity's relationship with nature and itself over time.
+Thus, architecture should have the least amount of impact on its environment.
+Ideally, it should responsively complement its environment."Lawrence Bowen

 "Light is life.
 This is literally true with regard to sunlight.
 Most building designs simply account for light as a practical necessity, while others have light rooted in their core.
 The best architecture sculpts with light by carving out an appealing interruption of natural space."—Lawrence Bowen